 A stock chart is made up of three main parts:

-- The x-axis, representing a period of time
+- The x-axis, represents a period of time

-- The y-axis, representing a scale of price
+- The y-axis, represents a scale of price

 - The plotted price of an asset.
-This is usually shown as a line, but can be shown in other forms such as candlestick or bar.
+This is usually shown as a line but can be shown in other forms such as a candlestick or bar.